ivan-tkatchev/tab/README.md

 `grepif()` is a lighter version of `grep()`: given a string and a regular expression it will return an integer: `1` if the regex is found in the string and `0` if it not.
 (You could use `count(grep(@,"this"))` instead, but `grepif` is obviously shorter and quicker.)

-`grepif(@,"this"),@` is a tuple of two elements: `1` or `0` if the line has `"this"` as a substring as the first element, and the whole line itself as the second element.
+`grepif(@,"this"), @` is a tuple of two elements: the first element is `1` or `0` depending on if the line has `"this"` as a substring, and the second element is the whole line itself.

 **Note**: tuples in `tab` are *not* surrounded by brackets.
-It is also impossible to create nested tuples literally.
+There is no syntax for creating nested tuples literally.
 (Though they can exist as a result of a function call, and there is a built-in function called `tuple` for doing just that.)

 To write a tuple, simply list its elements separated by commas.